 At the time of the TRGP application, your agency was required to affirm that it planned to retain all sworn officer positions awarded under the TRGP-Hiring award and identify the planned source(s) of retention funding.
 Your agency committed to retaining each awarded position for at least 12 months following the conclusion of 36 months of federal funding for that position.
 The retention period begins for an awarded officer position once that position has completed the 36-month implementation period.
-If an agency is awarded several officer positions, the retention period for each individual officer position begins upon completion of 36 months of funding for that position (not based on the cumulative award end date).
+If an agency is awarded several officer positions, the retention period for each individual officer position begins upon completion of 36 months of funding for that position begins upon completion of 36 months of funding for that position (not based on the cumulative award end date).